 Majority of the plastics are being produced from petrochemicals as abase, and that bioplastics are made substantially from renewable plant materials such: as cellulose and starch.
-It is indicative that due both to the finite limits of the petrochemical Reserves and to the threat of global warming, the development of bioplastics is trning out to be a growing field.
+It is indicative that due both to the finite limits of the petrochemical reserves and to the threat of global warming, the development of bioplastics is trning out to be a growing field.
 In the circumstances however it is to be noted that bioplastic development begins from a very low base and, as yet, does not compare significantly with petrochemical production.
-Estimates of the global production capacity for bioderived materials is put at 327,000 tonnes/year.
-In contrast, global production of polyethylene (PE)

-and polypropylene (PP), the world's leading petrochemical derived polyolefins, was estimated at over 150 million tonnes in 2015 (https://en.wikipedia.org/wiki/Plastic accessed 28 February 2020; Galie, Fabrizi, 2016; and weblink "Global Market Trends and Investments in Polyethylene and Polyproplyene" (PDF).
+Estimates of the global production capacity for bio-derived materials are put at 327,000 tonnes/year.
+In contrast, global production of polyethylene (PE) and polypropylene (PP), the world's leading petrochemical derived polyolefins, was estimated at over 150 million tonnes in 2015 (https://en.wikipedia.org/wiki/Plastic accessed 28 February 2020; Galie, Fabrizi, 2016; and weblink "Global Market Trends and Investments in Polyethylene and Polyproplyene" (PDF).
 ICIS Whitepaper.
 Reed business Information, Inc.).

-2.4.1 Categorisation of Plastic
+1.4 Categorisation of plastics

-Seven categories of plastics, Based on the characteristics and usage of plastics, they are being classified under the following 7 categories and sought to be labeled accordingly:
+Seven categories of plastics

+Based on the characteristics and usage of plastics, they are being classified under the following 7 categories and sought to be labeled accordingly:

-Table 2.1: Seven Categories of Plastics
+Table 1.1: Seven Categories of Plastics

-S.No Symbol Short Name Scientific Name Uses 1 仚 PET Polyethylene terephthalate Mineral water/Soft drink bottles, food jars, carpet, plastic films / sheets paneling etc. 2 HDPE High-density polyethylene Shampoo Bottles, carry bags, milk pouches, recycling bins, woven sacks agricultural pipe, base cups, playground equipment etc. 3 PVC Polyvinyl chloride Pipe, Window profile, fencing, hoses, flooring, shower curtains, wire, cable insulations, lawn chairs, non-food bottles and children's toys etc. 4 LDPE Low-density polyethylene Plastic carry bags, plastic wraps; coatings for paper milk cartons and hot & cold beverage cups, dispensing bottles, wash bottles, tubing etc. 5 رگ PP Polypropylene Auto parts, industrial fibers, disposable cups, bottle caps, straws, food containers, dishware etc. 6 ල ා PS Polystyrene Cafeteria trays, CD covers plastic utensils, toys, video cassettes and cases, clamshell containers, insulation board etc. 7 دى 0 Other, carbonate, urethane FRP Thermoset Plastics, Multilayer and Laminates, Bakelite, Melamine plates, Helmets, shoe soles, Nylon SMC, etc.
+S. No. Symbol Short Name Scientific Name Uses 1 رئ PET Polyethylene terephthalate Mineral water/Soft drink bottles, food jars, carpet, plastic films / sheets paneling etc. 2 2) HDPE High-density polyethylene Shampoo Bottles, carry bags, milk pouches, recycling bins, woven sacks agricultural pipe, base cups, playground equipment etc. 3 PVC Polyvinyl chloride Pipe, Window profile, fencing, hoses, flooring, shower curtains, wire, cable insulations, lawn chairs, non-food bottles and children's toys etc. 4 LDPE Low-density polyethylene Plastic carry bags, plastic wraps; coatings for paper milk cartons and hot & cold beverage cups, dispensing bottles, wash bottles, tubing etc.

+5 ئ PP Polypropylene Auto parts, industrial fibers, disposable cups, bottle caps, straws, food containers, dishware etc. 6 ئ PS Polystyrene Cafeteria trays, CD covers plastic utensils, toys, video cassettes and cases, clamshell containers, insulation board etc. 7 دى 0 Other, Poly carbonate, Poly urethane (PU), FRP Thermoset Plastics, Multilayer and Laminates, Bakelite, Melamine plates, Helmets, shoe soles, Nylon SMC, etc.

-2.4.1.1.
-The case of PET an insight on one of the categories
+1.5 The case of PET an insight on one of the categories